urql-graphql/urql-devtools/CONTRIBUTING.md

-# Contributing to `urql-devtools`
+# Contributing to Urql Devtools

 Thanks for contributing!
-We want to ensure that `urql-devtools` evolves by seeing continuous improvements and enhancements, no matter how small or big they might be.
+We want to ensure that Urql Devtools evolves by seeing continuous improvements and enhancements, no matter how small or big they might be.

 ## How to contribute?